 Organics Drop off Locations Available

-As of April, source separated organics will be accepted at the local Ramsey County Yard Waste Site locations during regular site hours.
+Source separated organics are now accepted at local Ramsey County Yard Waste Site locations during regular site hours.
 In addition, the Macalester Groveland Community Council also hosts a drop off location on Grand Ave.
 To register and find more information, visit macgrove.org.